Gayatrimurali/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/Lab00-Validate-lab-environment.md

     ![A data model showing problem report, department and building](03-2/media/tryfree.png)

-1. Enter the email address from the provided Microsoft 365 credentials.
+1. Scroll down and select **Start using apps>** and enter the email address from the provided Microsoft 365 credentials.
 Agree to the terms & conditions then select **Start your free trial**.

     ![A data model showing problem report, department and building](03-2/media/lab011.png)